squaremo/rabbit.js/README.md

 If you set it to `0`, RabbitMQ will forget any such constraint and just send what it has, when it has it.
 The default value is `0`.

+The option `'persistent'` governs the lifetime of messages.
+Setting it to `true` means RabbitMQ will keep messages over restarts, by writing them to disk.
+This is an option for all sockets, and crucially, sockets connected to the same address must agree on persistence (because they must all declare the server resources with the same properties -- an unfortunate technical detail).

+In the case of **REQ** and **REP** sockets, the requests may be persistent, but replies never are; in other words, `'persistent'` applies only to requests.

+In the case of **SUB** and **PUB** sockets, `'persistent'` currently has no effect, but they may nonetheless have the option set.

+See below for what `'persistent'` means in AMQP terms.

 ## Using with servers